Agonopterix robiniella

 Taxonomic history

-Originally described as Depressaria robiniella by Packard in 1870 (some sources cite 1869 for the basionym), later transferred to Agonopterix based on revised of Depressariidae.
+Originally described as Depressaria robiniella by Packard in 1870 (some sources cite 1869 for the basionym), later transferred to Agonopterix based on revised classification of Depressariidae.

 Conservation status